callistaenterprise/openshift-tutorial/README.md

 	kubectl create -f openshift-tutorial/portal/portal-controller-v1.yaml
 	kubectl create -f openshift-tutorial/portal/portal-service.yaml

-Try the web app with curl or in a browser.
+Try the web app with curl or in a web browser.

 With curl: